Nebula-Block-Data/docs/Overview.md

 stringent demands of modern academic and commercial institutions, Nebula Block provides secure, scalable and cost-effective computing environments.

 Learn how to create and manage powerful cloud computing resources via this documentation.
-Learn how to create and manage an account, add credit card and billing details, and deploy products.
+You'll create and manage an account, add credit card and billing details, and deploy products.

 ## What are Serverless Endpoints?